M66B/FairEmail/docs/FAQ-da-rDK.md

 * *503 5.5.0 Modtager allerede angivet* betyder typisk, at en adresse bruges som både TO- og CC-adresse
 * *554 5.7.1 ... ikke tilladt at videresende* betyder, at e-mailserveren ikke genkender brugernavnet/e-mailadressen.
 Dobbelttjek værtsnavn og brugernavn/e-mailadresse i identitetsindstillingerne.
 * *550 Spam besked afvist, da IP er listet af ...* betyder, at e-mailserveren har afvist at afsende en besked fra den aktuelle (offentlige) netværksadresse, fordi den tidligere har være misbrugt til spamafsendelse.
 Prøv at aktivere flytilstand i 10 minutter for at få tildelt en ny netværksadresse.
-* *571 5.7.1 Message contains spam or virus or sender is blocked ...* means that the email server considered an outgoing message as spam.
+* *571 5.7.1 Besked indeholder spam eller virus eller afsender er blokeret ...* betyder, at e-mailserveren betragtede en udgående besked som spam.
 This probably means that the spam filters of the email server are too strict.
 You'll need to contact the email provider for support on this.

 If you want to use the Gmail SMTP server to workaround a too strict outgoing spam filter or to improve delivery of messages: